avk/avk.github.io/about.md

 "Art is one of the best teammates I've ever worked with.
 He always looks out for the team's best interest and is a natural leader, pushing anyone he is working with to the next level.
 As an engineer he is detailed oriented and always looking to up his game with best practices and improvements in tooling and workflow.
 He also has a passion for UX and truly cares about the user."

-# What makes me an empathetic designer
+# What makes me a better designer
 * 3-time **startup founder**
 * worked **across industries**: government, music videos, academia, travel, creative writing
 * graduated from **UC Berkeley**—Cognitive Science & Computer Science